 Cole Sprouse also did a great job.
 I thought the chemistry between him and Haley Lu Richardson was great.
 It felt authentic and real.
 I thought some of Jughead's dark and moody character seeped over from Riverdale, but even then he makes his character very lovable.

 I thought the entire supporting cast was great too.
 I really enjoyed Moises Arias although I thought they could have done a lot more with his character.
 I also enjoyed the nurses.

 All in all the acting was great, but Haley Lu Richardson steals the entire film with her great performance.

-The plot and story was where the film really started to go down hill for me.
+The plot and story were where the film really started to go downhill for me.
 It was very clichéd and formulaic.

 Again clichés aren't necessarily bad when done right, but so much of this film felt forced and a little generic.

 This was the basic boy meets girl story.
-They meet then fall in love, then breakup only to get back together.
-That wasn't bad, but it's all done in the first half making the rest of the seem to drag on with no clear goal.
+They meet then fall in love, then break up only to get back together.
+That wasn't bad, but it's all done in the first half making the rest of the film seem to drag on with no clear goal.
 I thought the ending felt a little rushed and forced.

 There were also some interesting characters that felt wasted.
-Cole Sprouse's character was interesting and in the end I really did like him, buy her never reached his potential.
+Cole Sprouse's character was interesting and by the end I really did like him, but he never reached his full potential.
 His character didn't really get developed and ultimately left a lot to be desired.

 This film had a lot of beautiful heartwarming moments, as well as touching heartbreaking moments.
 All in all Five Feet Apart was a flawed, but solid film.